Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

 \subsection{Debiased Estimator based on Neyman Orthogonality}

 We now turn to the statistical inference for the target parameter, $\sbeta$, focusing specifically on the first component, $\beta^{*}_1$, without loss of generality.
-Previous studies \citep{tian2022transfer, li2023estimation, huang2023estimation} have addressed this inference task building on the principles of debiased lasso \citep{zhang2014confidence, van2014asymptotically, javanmard2014confidence}.
-In these approaches, the primary method involves estimating the precision matrix of the loss function and applying a one-step correction to the $\ell_1$-penalized estimate.
+Previous studies \citep{tian2022transfer, li2023estimation, huang2023estimation} addressed this inference task building on the principles of debiased lasso \citep{zhang2014confidence, van2014asymptotically}.
 Unfortunately, these methods only achieve $\sqrt{n_0}$-normality for the debiased estimators, offering little improvement over debiasing based solely on the target study.
 The key reason for this limitation is that their debiasing procedures need the covariance matrix to be identical for all samples, a condition that is violated when covariate shift occurs.
 Also, they do not offer any measures to adjust for the parameter contrast $\bdelta^{(k)}$.
-As a result, the $\sqrt{n_0}$-normality is suboptimal, especially given the wealth of transferable information from source studies.
-In an ideal scenario where $\bdelta^{(k)}=0$ and the residuals $\epsilon_i^{(k)}$ follow a normal distribution $\mathcal{N}(0,1)$, meaning all source studies are as informative as the target study, we should attain a $\sqrt{N}$-normality by pooling all studies together.
-The challenge, then, is how to effectively leverage the information from these transferable source studies to enhance inference efficiency, particularly under distributional shifts.
+The $\sqrt{n_0}$-normality is suboptimal, especially given the wealth of transferable information from source studies.
+The challenge, then, is how to effectively leverage the source information to enhance inference efficiency, particularly under distributional shift.

 To address this challenge, we propose a novel approach motivated by the Neyman orthogonal idea \citep{belloni2019valid}.
-Before introducing the whole algorithm, we use the $k$-th source study as a methodological warm-up.
-Denote $\bv_{-1}$ as the last $p-1$ dimensions of the vector $\bv \in \mathbb{R}^{p}$.
+Denote $\bv_{-1}$ as the last $(p-1)$-dimensions of the vector $\bv \in \mathbb{R}^{p}$.
 We can rewrite the original model \eqref{qr} as a partially linear quantile regression

 where $r_i^{(k)}=x_{i,1}^{(k)}\delta^{(k)}_1$ is regarded as an approximation error.
 A natural moment condition for identifying $\beta^*_1$ is to solve the equation (in $\alpha$)